Yonathen/JavaSE17Developer/note/3-making-decisions.md

       }
     }
     ```
+- Rules for switch expression
+  - All branches of a switch that does not throw exception must return consistent data type
+    - doesn't necessarily mean the 2 datatype must be equal
+    - example : `(short) value` can be assigned to `int` variable as it can be implicitly cast to `int`
+  - If the switch expression returns a value, then every branch that isn't expression must `yield` a value
+    - `yield` statement in here is equivalent to the return statement
+      - used to avoid ambiguity whether you wanted to exit the block or the method
+  - A default branch is required
+    - unless all cases are covered
+    - no value is returned

 ## Looping
 - Is a repetitive control structure that can execute a statement of code multiple times in succession.